- Although taskbar transparency is a nice feature in theory, not all users think the same, and many are looking for ways to turn off this setting.

 - On Windows 10, you can easily make the taskbar not transparent via Settings, as shown in the guide below.

 - Using Classic Shell software, you can bring classic Windows settings to your Windows 8, 8.1, and Windows 10 system.

-Windows 8 is a great system that is optimized especially for portable and touchscreen devices.
-But, the platform is smoothly running on both laptops and desktops, so you can safely install the software on your device.
+Windows 10 is a great system that is optimized especially for portable and touchscreen devices.
+The platform is smoothly running on both laptops and desktops, so you can safely install the software on your device.

 - How to make Taskbar not transparent Windows 10 – By default, the Taskbar on Windows 10 isn’t transparent, but you can change this setting with ease.
 Windows 10 allows you to easily enable or disable Taskbar transparency just by changing a single setting.

 - Disable Taskbar transparency Windows 8, 10 – Windows 8 comes with a transparent Taskbar by default, and if you want to disable it you need to use one of our solutions.
 As for Windows 10, there’s a built-in setting that allows you to easily disable Taskbar transparency.